 Recommended ratio

-In order to be recommended, a barrel/upright vacuum must earn a CHOICE Expert Rating of at least 80%, and at least 70% for hard floors.
+In order to be recommended, a stick vacuum must earn a CHOICE Expert Rating of at least 80%, and at least 70% for hard floors.
 The CHOICE Expert Rating, our overall score, is made up of hard floor dirt pick-up (30%), ease of use (30%), pet hair removal (15%), thorough carpet clean (10%) and quick carpet clean (15%).

 We then calculate the percentage of vacuums that CHOICE recommends for each brand.
 The greater the number of models that earn a recommendation in relation to the number of models tested, the higher the recommended ratio score.